-Teen Reading Lounge is PHC’s award-winning, nontraditional book club for youth ages 12-18.
+Teen Reading Lounge is PHC’s award-winning, a nontraditional book club for youth ages 12-18.
 Participants work together to co-create the reading list for their program sites and, with support from trained facilitators, design creative projects that connect themes in their books to tangible action in their communities.
 Teens report stronger interpersonal, communication, literacy, and critical-thinking skills, and increased confidence.

 The program is built on the belief that encouragement to choose creative pursuits and interest-driven programs is crucial to adolescent development.
 The humanities naturally push young people to ask questions and share ideas, activities that are vital as they begin to discover who they are, who they want to be, and their role in their community.